godwokenrises/godwoken/gwos/README.md

 The withdrawal lock has two unlock paths:

-1. Unlock by withdrawer after the `WithdrawalLockArgs#withdrawal_block_timepoint` is finalized.
+1. Unlock by withdrawer after the `WithdrawalLockArgs#finalized_timepoint` is passed.
 2. Unlock as a reverted cell in the `RollupSubmitBlock` action, a corresponded custodian cell will be generated.

 ### Challenge lock